 Finally, Squarespace offers an email marketing feature.
 It has tons of responsive email templates that range from newsletters and announcements to automated notification messages.
 You can also customize the style, set the delivery schedule, and configure the sender profile.

 This email marketing feature has a free trial period, which allows a maximum of three email blasts and includes up to 50,000 recipients per campaign.
 There is no time restriction, but you have to upgrade to a premium plan once you hit the limit.
 The price starts from $5/month, billed annually.

 Aside from the blogging feature, this software has no built-in marketing or SEO tools.
 However, there are plenty of WordPress plugins to make up for them.

 Here’s a list of the best WordPress plugins for marketing:

-- SEO.
+- SEO plugins.
 Yoast SEO is a popular plugin for search engine optimization.
 The free version has a content keyword and readability analysis tool, an XML sitemap generator, and a meta tag editor.
 More features are available in the premium version and add-ons.

-- Email marketing.
+- Newsletter plugins for email marketing.
 Newsletter is an excellent plugin for creating responsive email campaigns.
 It has a drag-and-drop builder, unlimited recipients, and newsletters, as well as subscriber segmentation.
 There’s also a premium add-on for enabling pop-ups.

 - Lead generation.
 Ninja Forms is a freemium plugin with multiple form templates and field types.
 It’s compatible with Newsletter, so you can use them both to build your mailing lists.